 While we may need to consider internet connection speed as one possible reason for a delay, another reason you may experience a delay in interacting with a non-native speaker is that they they may be taking time to process what you said and respond.
 Especially if it’s a voice only meeting, the lack of non-verbal cues can slow down response times for some.

 Additionally, many non-native speakers may be translating between two or more languages.
 While initially, as a native speaker, it may feel like ages to wait for a response, and we may get inpatient, over time (sometimes within weeks or months depending on your frequency of interaction), you will see a decrease in this delayed reaction.
 As you give space for the non-native speaker to answer (in addition to using video), you are also helping them to be more confident with you.

 It is not that someone did not hear you, but it also takes time to process everything that is being said, especially if they are not thinking in English, or they are thinking in multiple languages.
 For some in some cultures, if the information is repeated with a higher volume, the tone may change, which could be interpreted as shouting, which may not be interpreted in a collaborative way.
 (Keeping this in mind, it’s important to note that some of your international colleagues may speak in a lower volume, as this is their natural speaking volume.)

 Jokes do not always translate well between cultures or even subcultures in the same country.
 Jokes may not be understood the same way outside of your corporate culture or professional network.
 Keep this in mind when trying to lighten the mood.

-Jennifer Kumar, author of this post has coached and trained over 2,000 international business professionals to work with more efficiency across global boundaries.
+Jennifer Kumar, author of this post has coached and trained almost 4,000 international business professionals to work with more efficiency across global boundaries.
 Contact us for more details on how we can help you!